kwalamusicschool/BBO/ModelCard.md

 # Model Card: Adaptive Gaussian Process Optimiser

-This model card follows the *Model Cards for Model Reporting* framework (Mitchell et al., 2019) and documents the Bayesian optimisation approach used in the BBO Capstone project.
+This model card follows the *Model Cards for Model Reporting* framework (Mitchell et al 2019) and documents the Bayesian optimisation approach I used in the BBO Capstone project.

 ---